andy7d0/async-func-decorators/README.md

 wrapped function returns Promise (i.e. it's an async function)

-if some invocations delayed they are replaced with last one and all of them shere the same return value
+if some invocations delayed they are replaced with last one and all of them share same return value

 ### debounce(wait, fn)